Do Children Get Hurt More Than Adults in Hospitals?

 No. Adults and children face medical malpractice at similar rates compared to their respective population levels.
 Of course, this does not touch on the nature and severity of risks that a child or adult is exposed to while in the care of healthcare professionals.
-Yet, this might signal that hospitals and doctors don’t discriminate in their treatment of either group.
+This might signal that hospitals and doctors don't discriminate in their treatment of either group.

 What's The Difference Between Medical Malpractice For Kids And Adults?

 Not much.
 Medical malpractice claims allege that a healthcare provider such as a doctor failed to treat a patient in a manner that the patient deserved and that the patient suffered consequently.
 You must prove what kind of care the patient deserved, how the defendant failed to provide it and the nature of the injuries that the patient sustained as a result.
-The form and mechanics of the suit don’t differ whether the plaintiff is a child or an adult.
-Having a child plaintiff or even an elderly plaintiff even can make it a bit harder though.
-This is true because the injured person might not be able to help the case as much as one who is cognizant of what happened.
+The form and mechanics of the suit don't differ whether the plaintiff is a child or an adult.
+Having a child plaintiff or even an elderly plaintiff can make it a bit harder though because the injured person might not be able to help the case as much as one who is cognizant of what happened.
 Also, the damages are more speculative in these circumstances versus someone who was actively working at the time of the injury.